Compassion: An Ingredient to Eating Disorder Recovery

 Compassion is showing the individual the path to recovery and providing them with the tools to start the journey versus doing it for them.

 Everything that we do at our hospitals and centers models real life for our patients around us.
-Whether showing compassion towards a teammate or compassion towards a patient, we are role-modeling this core value for our patients who may not have had role models of this very important humanistic trait.
+Whether showing compassion toward a teammate or compassion toward a patient, we are role-modeling this core value for our patients who may not have had role models of this very important humanistic trait.